RuiyuZhu/PoolFramework/readme.md

 gcc, make, libgcrypt-dev.

 # Underlying Protocol
-Clone the two repositories and put them under the same dictionary, for example:
+Clone the underlying protocol repository[here](https://github.com/jimu-pool/JIMU) and this one  under the same dictionary, for example:

 Pool/JIMU

 Pool/PoolFrameWork

 # How to run the code: